Skip to content

 Step 9 — Audit trail on every policy

 Open the Activity tab on the policy detail.
-Every state-change event lands here: created, owner change, attestation drive fired, review reminder dispatched, version bumped.
+Every state-change event lands here: created, imported, updated, submitted / approved / rejected, published, and new version created.

 The History tab tracks predecessor / successor versions when you re-upload — so when v2.0 supersedes v1.0, the trail says so explicitly.
-Auditors love this because the report later says “v2.0 was reviewed on 2026-08-02 by Claude Code, replacing v1.0 which was effective 2025-04-15 to 2026-05-04,” and they can click straight through to either version.
+Auditors love this because the report later says “v2.0 was reviewed on 2026-08-02 by Dana Whitfield, replacing v1.0 which was effective 2025-04-15 to 2026-05-04,” and they can click straight through to either version.

 What you walk away with